Political Science 101 - Introduction to American Government and Politics » Fall 2022 » Test 1 Chapter 1-3

 How did the delegates to the Constitutional Convention resolve their disagreement regarding slavery?

-It was agreed that a state’s slave population would be counted for purposes of representation but not for purposes of taxation.
+C. It was agreed that 60 percent of a state’s slave population would be counted for purposes of both representation and taxation.

 Question #14